Subsidence can be a nightmare for homeowners, but finding the right insurance policy can give you peace of mind.

-You can claim to cover the cost of your contents if they are damaged as a result of your property subsiding.
+You can also put in a claim for your contents if they are damaged as a result of your property subsiding.

 Most insurers only cover damage to things outside of your property if your home has been damaged at the same time.

-Water or oil that has escaped from fixed water or heating systems
+Water or oil escaping from fixed water or heating systems

 Coastal or river erosion

 If you live in an area at risk from subsidence, or have made a claim for damage before, the insurer may ask you:

 Whether there has been any movement since repairs were carried out